vasillyubenov/WebProject/README.md

 1. Clone this repository or download and unzip the project folder.
 2. Navigate into the `project_root` directory.
 3. Run the PHP server: `php -S localhost:8000`
-4. Open your web browser and visit `http://localhost:8000/frontend/index.html`
+4. Open your web browser and visit `http://localhost:8000`
 5. Enjoy the app!

-## Contributing
-Contributions, issues, and feature requests are welcome!
-Feel free to check issues page.

-## License
-This project is [MIT](LICENSE) licensed.